wICE quick start guide#

 $ sbatch --account=lp_myproject --clusters=wice --partition=gpu_a100_debug \

---nodes=1 --ntasks=64 --gpus-per-node=1 --walltime=00:10:00 \
+--nodes=1 --ntasks=64 --gpus-per-node=1 --time=00:10:00 \

 myjobscript.slurm